SteadyCadence/api-docs/content/04-project.md

 `last_login` | DateTimeField | |  Date and time of last user login.
 `role` | CharField | x | Indicates the role of the user on the project.
 (PM = Project manager, DC = Data Collector)

+> Note: apparently only being able to see PMs and DCs is a bug; Beth to update these docs once that is fixed.

 ##### Example Project Member JSON Object